aitabdo/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current-working-directory's script shows us where we are by displaying the absolute path
+0-current-working-directory's script shows us where we are by displaying the absolute p